gruntwork-io/docs/docs/2.0/docs/accountfactory/architecture/index.md

 Account Factory builds upon Gruntwork's [AWS Control Tower Multi Account Factory](/reference/modules/terraform-aws-control-tower/control-tower-multi-account-factory/) and Pipelines to provide automated account creation, baselining, and managed IAM policies.

 In your `infrastructure-live-root` repository, the `_new-account-requests` directory acts as input for the Gruntwork Control Tower Module.
-This module runs within your management account and uses AWS Control Tower to provision new accounts and manage existing ones.
+The module, functioning within your management account, employs AWS Control Tower to efficiently provision new accounts and manage existing ones.

 Pipelines tracks each provisioned account as a new base directory containing Terragrunt units in your `infrastructure-live-root` repository.